thomaspinckney3/cs4501/Project1.md

 Hello World
 ===========

-For the final part of this project you're going to write a very simple Django app.
+Next you're going to write a very simple
+Django app.
 This assumes you're already familiar with the basics of Django development.
 If not, now is a good time to review the Django tutorial and docs.
-We're using version 1.7.X.
+We're using version 1.8.X.

 Create a very simple home page for your app.
 You should add an entry to your urls.py that points to a view that you create in a new file